-• A problem statement needs to be clearly stated right from the start.
-If it isn't, nothing else in the document will make any sense.

-"If you don't know where you are going, then any path will take you there."
-(One of my former bosses said this, and it means that if you don't know what you are doing, then nothing of value results.)

-- Once you state your problem, be sure that your study gives conclusive results.
+- A problem statement needs to be clearly stated right from the start.
+If it isn't, nothing else in the document will make any sense. - "If you don't know where you are going, then any path will take you there."
+(One of my former bosses said this, and it means that if you don't know what you are doing, then little of any value results.) - Once you state your problem, be sure that your study gives conclusive results.
 Lots of raw data often is not enough to be conclusive. - Results can be negative!
-That's an answer. - There has to be a clear relationship between the problem statement and your study or experiments.
+That can be a very useful answer. - There has to be a clear relationship between the problem statement and your study or experiments.
 Don't answer the wrong problem!